prosammer/derby/README.md

-# Sigma
+# Octoguide
-A minimalist macos menu bar app that reminds you to record a video journal every day.
+A super-fast macos menu bar app that lets you access GPT models with your voice.

-Sigma is an open source project built with Svelte and Tauri.
+Octoguide is built with Rust and Tauri.

 ## Downloading